Persistent Markov partitions and hyperbolic components of rational maps: Basic set-up

 \end{proof}

 Now we want to investigate some ways in which the configuration of hyperbolic components near $f$ is affected by the topology and dynamics of the sequences of graphs and Markov partitions.
 We are particularly interested in the case when $f$ is represented by a mating.
 For the results in Section \ref{3}, we will need a variation on the result of \ref{2.4} which is proved in exactly the same way.
 So we simply state the result, with a brief note on the proof.
-Note that the hypotheses are exactly the same as in \ref{2.4}. \begin{theorem} Let $g\in V_{k,0}$ be sufficiently near $f$, that is $v_2(g)\in P^{j_1m}(g;f)$ for $j_1$ sufficiently large.
-Let $n_1=j_1m$, $m_1=m$.
-Let the sequences $r_i$, $n_i$, $m_i$, $j_i$ satisfy
+Note that the first hypothesis is exactly the same as in \ref{2.4}.